Dynamic Correlation as an Incentive Device: Main model

 \section{Main model}

 In this section, I describe my main model, introducing mediation.
-It is identical to the benchmark model except that here, a firm ex ante picks a communication device, described below in \cref{def:commdevice}, that sends a private message $m^1_t \in M^1$ to the worker and a private message $m^2_t \in M^2$ to the client in each period $t$ before the client moves; the ranges $M^1$ and $M^2$ are freely chosen by the firm.\footnote{The firm effectively commits to a communication device, as is standard in models of mediation.
-Here, this may be interpreted as reflecting rigid organizational protocols.} Let $M := M^1 \times M^2$ denote the set of message profiles.
-Let $H_t := (M \times Z)^t$ denote the set of firm histories in period $t$, with typical element $h_t$ consisting of the past messages and the past outputs.\footnote{Thus, the firm observes outputs, unlike a canonical mediator \`a la \cite{myerson1986multistage} and \cite{forges1986approach} who does not and must elicit this information from the players.
+It is identical to the benchmark except that here, a firm ex ante picks a communication device, described below in \cref{def:commdevice}, that sends a private message $m^1_t \in M^1$ to the worker and a private message $m^2_t \in M^2$ to the client in each period $t$ before the client moves; the ranges $M^1$ and $M^2$ are freely chosen by the firm.\footnote{Thus, the firm effectively commits to a communication device, as is standard in models of mediation and information design.
+Here, this may be interpreted as reflecting organizational protocols.} Let $M := M^1 \times M^2$ be the set of message profiles.
+Let $H_t := (M \times Z)^t$ be the set of firm histories in period $t$, with typical element $h_t$ consisting of past messages and outputs.\footnote{Thus, the firm observes outputs, unlike a canonical mediator \`a la \cite{myerson1986multistage} and \cite{forges1986approach} who does not and must elicit this information from the players.
 This is an innocuous modeling shortcut: even if the firm does not observe outputs, it can freely elicit this information from the short-lived clients who are willing to truthfully report them in equilibrium.
 Note also that the firm does not elicit information from the worker and the clients regarding their actions.
-As will be clear, allowing for this possibility does not affect my results: in each period, the firm perfectly identifies the client's action via the output, and the worker cannot benefit from reporting that he has disobeyed a recommendation in obedient equilibrium.}

-Therefore, for consistency, the public randomization device remains available but it plays no role.
-Similarly, outputs remain publicly observable, although assuming instead that the output in each period is hidden from future clients does not affect my results, as I explain momentarily.
+As will be clear, allowing for this possibility does not affect my results: in each period, the firm perfectly identifies the client's action via the output, and the worker cannot benefit from reporting that he has disobeyed a recommendation in obedient equilibrium.} Write the initial firm history as $h_0 := \varnothing$.
+Thus, for consistency, the public randomization device remains available but it plays no role, and outputs remain publicly observable.
+The latter also helps emphasize that the gains from mediation do not rely on censoring past play.